 Oats are rich in zinc, iron, calcium, magnesium, and biotin.
 They are also a good source of protein.
 With a bowl of oatmeal for breakfast, you provide your skin, hair, and nails with plenty of nutrients in the morning.
 Consider throwing in some pumpkin seeds and walnuts to add to the effect.
 In summer you can add fresh berries, such as black currants.

-Tips for a Beautiful Complexion, Healthy Hair and Strong Nails
+Tips for a Clear Skin, Healthy Hair and Strong Nails

 - Edamame: Buying, Growing, & Eating This Superfood